-As part of the National Infrastructure delivery Plan, a National Productivity Investment Fund (NPIF) has been created to provide an additional £1.1 billion of funding by 2020-21 to relieve congestion and deliver upgrades on local roads and public transport networks.
-In 2018-19 a £1.7bn Transforming Cities Fund was created out of the NPIF to target projects that drive productivity by improving connectivity, reducing congestion and utilising mobility services and technology; the Cambridgeshire and Peterborough Combined Authority (CPCA) was allocated £74m from this fund.
-Key measures in relation to the Cambridge-Milton Keynes-Oxford corridor have also been announced, including; a commitment to build up to 1m new homes in the area by 2050, £5m to develop the proposals for Cambridge South Station, and construction on key elements of the Expressway between Cambridge and Oxford, ready to be open by 2030.
+As part of the National Infrastructure delivery Plan, a National Productivity Investment Fund (NPIF) was created to provide an additional £1.1 billion of funding by 2020-21 to relieve congestion and deliver upgrades on local roads and public transport networks.
+In 2018-19, a £1.7bn Transforming Cities Fund was created out of the NPIF to target projects that drive productivity by improving connectivity, reducing congestion and utilising mobility services and technology; the Cambridgeshire and Peterborough Combined Authority (CPCA) was allocated £74m from this fund.
+Key measures in relation to the Cambridge-Milton Keynes-Oxford corridor have also been announced, including; a commitment to build up to 1 million new homes in the area by 2050, £5m to develop the proposals for Cambridge South Station, and construction on key elements of the Expressway between Cambridge and Oxford, ready to be open by 2030.
 A new discounted interest rate was introduced in 2018, accessible to authorities for 3 years to support up to £1bn of infrastructure projects that are 'high value for money'.
-The Council submitted two bids in May 2019 to access this discounted interest rate for of a variety of energy investment schemes; the Council is waiting to hear on the results of these bids.
+The Council submitted two bids to access this discounted interest rate; in November 2019 it was notified that the bids had been successful and the Council can now secure £61m of borrowing at a discount of 1.4% below standard PWLB borrowing rates.
+This will support a variety of energy investment and community energy schemes to be delivered by 2023-24.
+The first tranche was accessed in March 2020 when the Council applied for £8m at the discounted rate.

-In addition to the Highways Maintenance formula allocation, the Department for Transport (DfT) have created a Challenge Fund and an Incentive Fund.
-The Challenge Fund is to enable local authorities to bid for major maintenance projects that are otherwise difficult to fund through the normal maintenance funding.
+In addition to the Highways Maintenance formula allocation, the Department for Transport (DfT) also created a Challenge Fund and an Incentive Fund.
+The Challenge Fund was to enable local authorities to bid for major maintenance projects that are otherwise difficult to fund through the normal maintenance funding; this has now been amalgamated into the Pothole Fund.
 The Incentive Fund is to help reward local highway authorities who can demonstrate they are delivering value for money in carrying out asset management to deliver cost effective improvements.
 Each authority has to score themselves against criteria that determines which of three bands they are allocated to (Band 3 being the highest performing).
-The Council successfully achieved Band 3 for 2017-18 and 2018-19, which provided the maximum available funding (£13.3m and £14.5m respectively).
+The Council continues to be successful in maintaining Band 3 status and for 2020-21 has secured the maximum funding available of £14.6m.